 I like road trips — especially the middle parts: the spaces between major cities where traffic disappears for a little bit and the speed limit jumps to a slightly unsafe number.
 It's nice.
 And I haven't really done one since the pandemic began.
 Until this past New Year's Eve.

-My partner and I drove to Dallas for New Year's.
+My wife and I drove to Dallas for New Year's.
 We've had tickets to see Marc Rebillet since the summer, but the start of 2022 snuck up on me.
 It's about four and a half to five and a half hours to Deep Ellum.
 After we checked in at our hotel, we walked over the venue: The Factory.
 It was a two-story large rectangle of a building with a balcony section wrapping the stage on three sides.
 Lit very darkly with purple and pink accent lighting.

 The doors opened at 7 p.m., performers began at 8 p.m., and Marc made his appearance around 11 p.m.
 Plenty of time to grab a few drinks, realize I want a hot dog, realize I might want another hot dog, and slowly meld with the rest of the audience.
 Dezi 5 had incredible energy and was my favorite opener of the night.

 There was a surge of energy when Marc appeared on stage and began his countdown performance until midnight — strutting across the stage in only his robe and bright-yellow boxers.
 He brought on dancers (possibly local strippers?), sprayed champagne into the audience, and performed classics like "Work That Ass for Daddy" and "Girl's Club."

 It was a great night, and another reminder two years into the pandemic that my virtual life cannot replace the boon I get from other people.
 A risk worth it this time.
 I give Marc Rebillet's 2021 New Year's Eve performance five out of five stars.

 I'm not super big into New Year's resolutions, but here are a few things I would like prioritize throughout the year.